ray-project/ray/python/ray/util/accelerators/intel-xpu.md

 ## How it works with Intel GPUs (Experimental)

-Users first define an environment variable `RAY_EXPERIMENTAL_ACCELERATOR` to `XPU` before `ray.init` to specify using Intel XPU runtime to detect Intel GPUs for Ray.
+Environment variable `RAY_EXPERIMENTAL_ACCELERATOR` is used to control what GPU runtime is used for Ray.
+Options are `cuda` or `xpu`. ”cuda“ is enabled by default and the use of ”cuda“ or ”xpu“ are exclusive for now.

-Users can also switch back to use CUDA (enabled by default) `RAY_EXPERIMENTAL_ACCELERATOR=CUDA`.
-The support of XPU and CUDA are exclusive for now.
+Users need to define `RAY_EXPERIMENTAL_ACCELERATOR` to `xpu` before `ray.init` to specify using Intel XPU runtime to detect Intel GPUs for Ray.

-Then users specify GPUs via the \`num_gpus\` argument, which is accepted by a variety of workloads.
+Then users specify GPUs via the `num_gpus` argument, which is accepted by a variety of workloads.

 ```
 @ray.remote(num_gpus=1)